14mmm/OKFestMMM/en/details.md

 &nbsp;

-In the prospect of finding ourselves,
+In the prospect of finding early emergent patterns of self-organization, the MMM collective had to understand first its innerst dynamics,

 &nbsp;